TianCater/Time-Series-Econometrics-Univariate/TS_Exercise_1/README.md

 3.1.2.
 ARCH LM test (Heteroskedasticity)

-The ARCH LM tests whether the residuals are homoskedastistic.
+The ARCH LM tests whether the residuals are homoskedastistic:

             H0= No ARCH effects
             H1= ARCH effects